self-actuated/actuated.com/posts/2024-05-01-burst-billing-capacity.md

 **When is burst capacity used?**

 Burst capacity is used when a job cannot be scheduled onto your own server capacity, and there is available capacity on our servers.
+Another way to think about burst capacity is as using on shared servers.
+Each job runs in its own microVM, which provides hard isolation.

 You may also like: